md81544/level_designer/README.md

 ### Requirements

-Assuming you have a working clang++, just sfml.
+Assuming you have a working clang++, just sfml 3.x.
 For mac, `brew install sfml`

 ### Platforms Supported
 Currently as this is for my own use I've only bothered testing on **MacOS**.
 I will probably test on Linux and Windows eventually.